Kagen027/Projects/KGN Phonebook/README.md

 ## Info

 This Project was created to act as a phonebook/addressbook within the terminal.
 My preferred method of running the application is through Bash or ZSH within linux terminal by navigating to the bin directory and running Java directly.
-This option give the application a more complete feeling of what it was created for and the environment it was designed to run in.
+This option gives the application a more complete feeling of what it was created for and the environment it was designed to run in.
 Second to that would be VS-Code, because the integrated terminal can emulate Bash or ZSH with full functionality of clearing the terminal after completing actions and giving a more complete and visually appealing experience.
-It will run in Eclipse but won't give full experience as eclipse Terminal doesn't run and register all commands like a true Terminal.
+It will run in Eclipse but won't give full experience as eclipse terminal doesn't run and register all commands like a true Terminal.

 ## Assignment Instruction

 Test case :

 John Doe, 114 Market St, St Louis, MO, 63403, 6366435698 John E Doe, 324 Main St, St Charles, MO,63303, 8475390126 John Michael West Doe, 574 Pole ave, St. Peters, MO, 63333, 5628592375

 Note: Test cases should work when copy and paste into the console as one entry (as is).

 Searching for John should return a list of all 3 records above, displaying the telephone number in this order (636)-453-8563.